InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ## Defining a factory

-A factory component declaration is a definition that will gives you a *new instance each time* you ask for this definition (this instance is not retrained by Koin container, as it won't inject this instance in other definitions later).
+A factory component declaration is a definition that will gives you a *new instance each time* you ask for this definition (this instance is not retained by Koin container, as it won't inject this instance in other definitions later).
 Use the `factory` function with a lambda expression to build a component.

 ```kotlin
 class Controller()